derickfay/testbank/README.md

 For initial data entry (i.e. the first 5 questions), you can replace the content of the existing data fields (Question, Random, Include? and Keywords) with your own questions.
 After that, you should extend the table down and copy the last line and edit it with a new unique Question ID and content.

 **Answers** table columns:
-- **Question ID** - the ID for the question to which this answer belongs
+- **Question ID** - the ID for the question to which this answer belongs - this has to be entered manually initially, but should **not** be subsequently changed
 - **Question Order** - lookup formula from Question table - do not change
 - **Random** - lookup formula from Question table - do not change
 - **Include** - lookup formula from Question table - do not change